say2imran/microservices_and_infra/README.md

 Infrastructure upgrades/patching/changes should be thoroughly tested in lower environments.

-In order to maintain **High Availability** during major upgrades, alternate Infrastructure stack can be provisioned using **Blue/Green** approach, and Application services traffic can be redirected using Canary approach
+In order to maintain **High Availability** during major upgrades, alternate Infrastructure stack can be provisioned using **Blue/Green** approach, and Application services traffic can be redirected using **Canary approach**

 This will require us to create alternate setup in following order:

 1. Create **new EKS cluster**(Major version upgrade)
 2. Deploy Application Services (app CD pipelines to deploy services on new cluster)
 3. Deploy **Route53** module with Canary configuration(initially 10% **weightage** to new cluster and 90% to services running on existing cluster)
-4. _Testing/evaluation duration of new Infrastructure upgrade/version_
+4. _Testing/evaluation duration on new Infrastructure upgrade/version before redirecting 100% traffic_
-5. **Update Route53** Canary configuration (100% to services on new cluster) Destroy **old EKS* Cluster
+5. **Update Route53** Canary configuration (100% to services on new cluster)
+6. Destroy **old EKS* Cluster